OpenVAA/voting-advice-application/docs/contributing/CONTRIBUTING.md

   your PR.
 Either using [suggested changes](https://docs.github.com/en/github/collaborating-with-issues-and-pull-requests/incorporating-feedback-in-your-pull-request) or pull request comments.
 - As you update your PR and apply changes, mark each conversation as [resolved](https://docs.github.com/en/github/collaborating-with-issues-and-pull-requests/commenting-on-a-pull-request#resolving-conversations).
+- Make sure that your commits pass the validation workflows, are able to run tests & build the application.

 ### Your PR is merged!